lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 # By: Noah Lane & Lily Schlaug
 # Summary
-Lab goal, summary of work performed, & summary of outcome:

 Lab 2's focus is to develop a better understanding of the three major laws of basic circuit analysis: Kirchhoff's voltage Law, Kirchhoff's current law and Thevenin's theorem.
 Lab 2 began with an introduction to proper soldering and circuit building techniques by making and soldering a series circuit onto a solder breadboard and then measuring the voltage drop across each of the components in the circuit.
 After summing the voltage drops across the resistors the value was equivalent to that of the voltage supplied by the DC power supply.
-For the second part of the lab, two circuits were constructed on a solderless breadboard that consisted of five resistors with three in series and two in parallel for Part 2.1 and four resistors, three in series and one in parallel, for Part 2.2 and 2.3. **Outcome of measured vs calculated data for 2.1,2.2,2.3.**
+For the second part of the lab, two circuits were constructed, a five resistor circuit with three in series and two in parallel, and a four resistor circuit with three in series and one in parallel.
+These circuits would be used to verify the accuracy of KCL, KVL, and Thevenin's Theorem equations when compared to lab-measured data.
+It was distinguished that the equations matched the collected data across lower value resistors and began to separate from the data while the current across the resistors had the opposite effect, registering the greatest difference in lower value resistors and similar across ones with higher values.

 # Materials